audacioustux/audacioustux/com-audacioustux/src/content/blog/knative-argo-grafana-eks.md

 ## Epilogue

 This was done as a part of a bigger project, and I had to do a lot of debugging to get everything working.
 I hope this post will help someone in the future.
 If you have any questions, feel free to ask in the comments section below.
-Thanks for reading `(˵ ͡° ͜ʖ ͡°˵)`
+Thanks for reading `(ღ˘⌣˘ღ)`